 I’m a 47-year-old bloke originally from Wellington, New Zealand.
-Right now I’m living out of a bag, flying out of Perth to a gold mine in outback WA on an 7/7 roster - seven days underground, seven days off - and spending my breaks drifting around Southeast Asia looking for somewhere to call home.
+Right now I’m living out of a bag, flying out of Perth to a gold mine in outback WA on a 7/7 roster, seven days underground, seven days off, and spending my breaks drifting around Southeast Asia looking for somewhere to call home.

 This site is where I document the journey.
 No bullshit, no get-rich-quick garbage, no motivational poster nonsense.
 Just the honest reality of what it takes to start over at 47, kill your debt, and try to build something that actually lasts.